Area Forum for the RYA OnBorad Programme

 or contact BJRC Chairman Steve Sharpe

-We are holding our annual Open Day on Saturday 04 May from 12 noon to 5pm and extend a warm invitation to anyone who would like to come and visit our marvellous facilities and discover more about the opportunities we offer our members.
+We are holding our annual Open Day on Saturday 04 May from 10:30am to 3:30pm and extend a warm invitation to anyone who would like to come and visit our marvellous facilities and discover more about the opportunities we offer our members.
 Admission is free and we will be offering tours of the club and taster sails on our training lake throughout the day.
 Our cadets will be running sailing demonstrations on the lake and have rigged examples of the training boats we use.
 Refreshments will be available and our bar will be open.
 After lunch, you can watch the club dinghy and cruiser racers in action.
-We will also be running trips on the river Blackwater in the club launch, a Rib and sailing tasters on a cruiser.
+We will also be running trips on the river Blackwater in the club launch, a Rib.
 No booking is required and lifejackets will be provided.
 If hoping to undertake a sailing taster, wear warm clothes with a waterproof jacket and bring a towel and change of clothing.
 The exact programme for the day is dependent on weather conditions and subject to alteration.
 If you need any more information about the day, please contact our Rear Commodore Alan Hoy

 Come along and make the most of the last two days of the early May bank holiday and take part in this four race series which is for Blackwater Sailing Club dinghies.
 There will be separate long and short course races and competitors can race with either fleet.
 There will be four races with three to count.
 Cadets are welcome to enter.